 Large yellow underwing description

 As far as moths go, large yellow underwings are sturdy.
 They have some heft to them.
-While my specimen was very brown, other members of this family can range from light brown to nearly black.
+While many specimens are brown, other members of this family can range from tan to nearly black.
 Like other moths, they rest with their wings held flat, in tabletop fashion, over the body.
 [Butterflies tend to hold their wings upright when at rest.]
 Large yellow underwings have a wingspan of 2” to 2-1/2” across.

 The larvae start as tiny gray caterpillars but grow to 2” long.
 They can be green or gray-brown, with darkened heads.
 Brown cutworms have bands of gray or brown that run the length of the caterpillar.
 When disturbed, they curl up into a C-shape.

 Large yellow underwing lifecycle

 Adult moths generally fly from July to September, but those flight patterns have expanded in recent years.
 Females lay clusters of tiny, pearl-like eggs in the soil or on host plants.
 If you were to look closely, you would see that these eggs look ribbed or have a netting pattern.

 Eggs start white but soon turn grayish-pink.
 After they hatch, these tiny caterpillars may feed a little bit, but the real damage occurs as temperatures rise.
 Just when your tomato, spinach, and strawberry plants are coming to life, cutworms emerge at night, devouring young leaves and severing new stems.
 After eating their fill, they return to the soil.
 There, they surround themselves with hard, rust-colored oblong cases where they pupate.
 Adult moths emerge 2-3 weeks later, and the cycle begins again.